 Smarr EMC is a Georgia electric membership corporation owned by 35 of our 38 members.
 Smarr EMC owns two combustion turbine facilities with aggregate capacity of 728 megawatts.
-The 35 members participating in these two facilities purchase the output of those facilities pursuant to separate take-or-pay power purchase agreements with initial terms that extended through 2014 and 2015, respectively, and will continue until terminated by one year's written notice by Smarr EMC or the respective member.
+The 35 members participating in these two facilities purchase the output of those facilities pursuant to separate take-or-pay power purchase agreements that will continue until terminated by one year's written notice by Smarr EMC or the respective member.